For foodies & nightlife

 Mernda

 End of the Mernda rail extension (opened 2018).
 The cafes scene in Mernda reflects the suburb’s character — growing rapidly.
-Top picks include Nina’s and The Half Corner, with Canvas as the budget option.
+Top picks include Nina’s and a local venue, with Canvas as the budget option.
 Expect to pay $4.00-4.50 for coffee and $18-32 for dinner.
 The suburb is 28km from the CBD.

 Explore by Suburb